-Free and paid courses
+Both free and paid product management courses

 After completing a course you get a certificate of completion.
 Udemy is not an accredited institution.
 Because of this, it’s not possible to use these certificates for formal accreditation.
-Some courses offer additional certificates outside of Udemy.
+Some online courses offer additional certificates outside of Udemy.